-Component Number 2: Research-Based Program Model and Research-Based Curricula z.
-Nesearch-baseu Frogran i Model and Nescarch-Dasc d Guiricula CRITERIA DOES NOT Meet Standard MEETS STANDARD EXEMPLARY Research-Based Program Model & The Research-Based Program Model The Research-Based Program Model The Research-Based Program Model Curriculum for Parent Education & Curriculum for Parent Education & Curriculum for Parent Education & Curriculum for Parent Education proposal does not include evidence proposal provides a description of the proposal explains, in detail, all the Proposal Narrative Requirements that the program is built upon effective services and programming planned to items to meet the standard (3rd Section: Research-Based Program research about Prevention Initiative be implemented with fidelity to the column) and the following: Model & Curriculum for Parent services or that it is aligned with the evidence-based program model and Education Illinois Birth to Three Program compliance to ISBE requirements.
-Home Visiting, Center-Based and Standards or the Illinois Early Family Literacy programs include: Families will receive intensive, Learning Guidelines.
-Home Visiting, Center-Based and research-based, and comprehensive Family Literacy programs include: The proposal provides a detailed prevention services.
-Home Visiting, Center-Based and description of year-round scheduling Family Literacy programs do not The proposal describes the program of programmatic activities that are of The proposed program and activities meet any of the following and activities that will be implemented sufficient intensity and duration to will sufficiently meet the identified component requirements. to sufficiently meet the identified make sustainable changes in a family needs of the population to be served needs of the population to be served including: and include child and parent activities Proposal fails to include parent and the child and parent activities Year-Round programming designed to enhance child activities, child activities, or parent- designed to enhance child defined as PI funded development, parent effectiveness child interactive activities to teach development, parent effectiveness programming 12 months of and, ultimately, school readiness.
+Component Number 2: Research-Based Program Model and Research-Based Curricula EXEMPLARY CRITERIA DOES NOT Meet Standard MEETS STANDARD Research-Based Program Model & The Research-Based Program Model The Research-Based Program Model Curriculum for Parent Education & Curriculum for Parent Education & Curriculum for Parent Education proposal does not include evidence proposal provides a description of the Proposal Narrative Requirements that the program is built upon effective services and programming planned to Section: Research-Based Program be implemented with fidelity to the research about Prevention Initiative Model & Curriculum for Parent services or that it is aligned with the evidence-based program model and Illinois Birth to Three Program compliance to ISBE requirements.
+Education Standards or the Illinois Early Families will receive intensive, Learning Guidelines.
+Home Visiting, Center-Based and research-based, and comprehensive Family Literacy programs include: prevention services.
+Home Visiting, Center-Based and Family Literacy programs do not The proposal describes the program meet any of the following and activities that will be implemented The proposed program and activities will sufficiently meet the identified component requirements. to sufficiently meet the identified needs of the population to be served needs of the population to be served including: and include child and parent activities and the child and parent activities Proposal fails to include parent designed to enhance child activities, child activities, or parentdesigned to enhance child development, parent effectiveness child interactive activities to teach development, parent effectiveness and, ultimately, school readiness.
 The parents new ways of supporting and and, ultimately, school readiness.
-The the year as defined by the proposed program is built upon enhancing their children's proposal addresses how the program program model when effective research about prevention development. is built upon effective research about implemented with fidelity; services and aligned to the Illinois prevention services and is aligned to The school district/agency Birth to Five Program Standards and Scheduling for programmatic activities the Illinois Birth to Five Program implements one program Illinois Early Learning Guidelines, as is not intensive or flexible to meet Standards and Illinois Early Learning model for parents education applicable. family needs.
+The enhancing their children's proposed program is built upon proposal addresses how the program effective research about prevention is built upon effective research about development. services and aligned to the Illinois prevention services and is aligned to Birth to Five Program Standards and Scheduling for programmatic activities the Illinois Birth to Five Program Illinois Early Learning Guidelines, as is not intensive or flexible to meet Standards and Illinois Early Learning applicable. family needs.
 Guidelines, as applicable.
-(BT, EHS, HFA, PAT) or can explain how two program Possible Prevention Initiative Program Proposal does not describe the The proposal identifies: models would be more types: location of programming.
-Prevention Initiative economically and Home Visiting framework(s); programmatically efficient; Center-Based Proposal does not adequately Home Visiting The program offers Family Literacy describe the services to be offered o Center-Based continuous programming for (home visits and groups).
-Family Literacy children and their families Examples of existing PI research- from the prenatal period to based Program Models for parent Parent fees are charged with no Research-Based program age three;
+Possible Prevention Initiative Program Proposal does not describe the The proposal identifies: location of programming.
+Prevention Initiative types:

+Home Visiting Center-Based